chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

-- concurrent execution of two or more parts of a program for maximum utilization of CPU
-- In java each execution is called threads
+# concurrent execution of two or more parts of a program for maximum utilization of CPU.
+In java each execution is called threads

-- Threads can be created by:
+# Threads can be created by:
 	1. Extending thread class
 	2. Implementing the runnable interface
-- if we extend thread class, our class cannot extend any other class.
+- If we extend thread class, our class cannot extend any other class.
 But if we implement Runnable interface, our class can still extend base classes.
 - Thread class is the main class on which Java's Multithreading system is based.
 - Runnable interface is also used to create thread and should be used if planning to override only the run() method and no other Thread methods.

-Lifecycle of a Thread in Java:
+## Lifecycle of a Thread in Java:
 	1. New (a newly created thread, not yet ready for running)
 	2. Runnable (The thread is fully prepared for running or already running)
 	3. Blocked (The thread is temporarily inactive.
 The thread has to execute some protected code which is locked by some other thread)